Born : January 27 1934

 In 1976, Follmer won the 1976 Trans-Am Championship with a Porsche 934 turbo in the Vasek Polak race Team but was seriously injured practising a Can-Am Prophet-Chevrolet at Laguna Seca two years later.
 A broken leg and internal injuries appeared to have ended his career although he recovered sufficiently to return to Trans-Am during 1979.
 He scored a final victory at Laguna Seca two years later.

 George Follmer raced in the 1986 Le Mans 24 Hours – 20 years after his only other appearance in the race.
 Follmer shared the third placed Joest Porsche 956B with John Morton and Kenper Miller in what was his last major race.

-n addition to his racing career, Follmer also owned a Porsche-Audi-Subaru dealership in Pomona, California, later relocated to Montclair, California, from 1977 to 1990.
+In addition to his racing career, Follmer also owned a Porsche-Audi-Subaru dealership in Pomona, California.
+The dealership was later relocated to Montclair, California.